Table of Contents

 Section 3—Section Expenses.

 Expenditures out of the dues of Sections dues, whether current or accumulated, shall be made only by authority of the Section.
-The Treasurer shall pay out of Section dues amounts the Chairperson or the Treasurer of the Section certifies as having been so authorized, provided the expenditures are in compliance with the requirements of Article VII, Section 4.
+The Treasurer shall pay out of Section dues amounts the Chair or the Treasurer of the Section certifies as having been so authorized, provided the expenditures are in compliance with the requirements of Article VII, Section 4.

 Section 4—Annual and Other Meetings.